-The bootrom source can be found at https://github.com/raspberrypi/pico-bootrom.
+The full source for the RP2040 bootrom can be found at https://github.com/raspberrypi/pico-bootrom.
+This includes both version 1 and version 2 of the bootrom, which correspond to the B0 and B1 silicon revisions, respectively.

-2.8.2.
+2.8.1.
 Processor Controlled Boot Sequence